 TreatmentAt the first sign of any discharge or swelling under a sealed eyelid, the eye should be opened.
 A warm cloth on the eye for a few minutes will soften the sealed eye and ease the opening of the eyelid.
 Flushing the eye removes debris and bacteria, plus it wets the damaged eye, enabling a visual look at the damage.
 Do not use water here or you may make it worse – use an eye wash or a saline solution used as a flush works great.
 After flushing the eye with saline solution or eye wash (Vetericyn VF Opthalmic Wash or Eye Irrigating Solution) for five minutes, examine the eye.
 Upon examination, the eye should be clear with no milky look to the cornea.
 If they are milky or have vessels coming from the side into the clear corneal area, you need to seek veterinarian help.

-No matter what the eye looks like, you should start treatment by flushing the eye three times a day and follow with an antibiotic for the eye (Gentamicin Ophthalmic Solution or Vetericyn Animal Ophthalmic Gel).
+No matter what the eye looks like, you should start treatment by flushing the eye three times a day and follow with an antibiotic for the eye.
+Always have Terramycin Ophthalmic ointment in your emergency kit as a non-prescription treatment option.
+If needed, your veterinarian may prescribe Gentamicin Ophthalmic Solution or Vetericyn Animal Ophthalmic Gel.
 Don't wait to treat!
 Start treatment immediately as you don't want them to lose their vision or have scarring in this eye.
 If the eye gets damaged at this age, it is damaged for life, and it will rarely clear up totally.
 Quick action will prevent that issue.
-Always have ophthalmic eye treatment on hand in the kennel for this type of eye treatment.

 Opening the eyes early will not harm them and starting treatment early protects the puppy's vision, preventing permanent eye issues later in life.

 If you need help, call us at 800.786.4751.

 Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health